bufbuild/protovalidate-java/README.md

                     .setDeliveryDate(deliveryDate)
                     .build();

-    // Create a Config instance
-    Config config = Config.newBuilder().build();
-    // Create a validator object with your Config instance Validator validator = new Validator(config);
+    // Create a validator object with the default Configuration Validator validator = new Validator();

     {
         // Validate the transaction object using the validator